 #2 Hire a professional coordinator.

 I know you’re telling yourself, “I’m very organized and can coordinate my own wedding day.”
 WARNING: Something that you planned will not happen or something that you didn’t plan will happen.
 It will need time and energy you don’t have on the day of your wedding to be dealt with.
 Making sure everything runs smoothly on your own or having your bridesmaids do it might not work out how you dreamed.
 You don’t want to be frantically running around because someone (not you of course) misplaced the ceremony programs or the reception venue is one table short.
-Contact Nicole at Simply Beautiful Events or Colleen at Punchy + Prim and plan your perfect day (well it will seem perfect because you won’t know what happened behind the scenes 🙂 ).
+For planning and design contact Pam of Pamela Beth Weddings, Kelli and Nicole at Simply Beautiful Events or Colleen at Punchy + Prim and plan your perfect day (well it will seem perfect because you won’t know what happened behind the scenes 🙂 ).

 #1 Two words!
 “SINGLE LOCATION”